coder/docs/guides/deployments/keycloak.md

----
-title: "SAML 2.0 identity brokering"
+# SAML 2.0 identity brokering
-description:
-  "Learn how broker JumpCloud SAML 2.0 logins to Coder using Keycloak."
----

 This article will show you how to set up and use Keycloak to broker JumpCloud SAML 2.0 logins to Coder.